leogaudin/track-and-trace/README.md

 🚀 This repository contains the source code for the track and trace system developed for the World Bank's Read@Home program.
 The system enables the tracking and tracing of boxes of educational books.

-### ⚠️ The code in this repository is being refactored and will soon be deprecated.
-Please do not base yourself on it until the new version is released.

 ## Table of Contents

 - [Overview](#overview)